MSouilah/Radmax_v2/README.md

 ## Mac OSX
 1. Mac OS does not come with a package manager.
 You can use a third party package manager like [Macports](http://www.macports.org/) to install SciPy and LMFIT.
-Run (as root), for python 3.8 as exemple : `port install py38-numpy py38-scipy py38-lmfit`.
+Run (as root), for python 3.8 as exemple : `pip install scipy lmfit bottle bottle-websocket future pyparsing whichcraft tk`.
-Once all the package installed, in a terminal, navigate to the "Radmax_v2" folder and run the Radmax.py file with `python Radmax.py`.
+Once all the package installed, in a terminal, navigate to the "Radmax_2" folder and run the Radmax.py file with `python Radmax.py`.

 ## Development environment
 The RaDMaX<sup>2</sup> program has been developed on MS Windows 10 using python 3.8.10, Scipy 1.8.0, Numpy:1.21.5 and Lmfit 1.0.3.